stefanofa/awesome/README.md

 *   [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
 Self-host or use our hosted version at https://app.flagsmith.com.

+*   [ccxt/ccxt](https://github.com/ccxt/ccxt) - A cryptocurrency trading API with more than 100 exchanges in JavaScript / TypeScript / Python / C# / PHP / Go

 *   [yadm-dev/yadm](https://github.com/yadm-dev/yadm) - Yet Another Dotfiles Manager

 *   [ytisf/theZoo](https://github.com/ytisf/theZoo) - A repository of LIVE malwares for your own joy and pleasure. theZoo is a project created to make the possibility of malware analysis open and available to the public.